sa001gar/Lahari-2024/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.
+This project is departmental project of Depatment of Computer Science, mankar Collge.
+Take permission to make any copy of it.

 ## 📝 Feedback & Contributions